1. Help Centre

 Internet and Email

 Free Wi-Fi connections are available in most hotels in main cities and tourist destinations.
 Note some hotels will only provide free Wi-Fi in the hotel lobby, and internet access in your hotel room may come at an additional cost.
 Wi-Fi is available on your Yangtze Cruise ship at an additional cost.
-Please note, Google is sometimes restricted in China also so you may experience some difficulties using Google-based programs such as Gmail.

 In remote areas, you will rarely be able to access phone or internet facilities and mobile phones are not likely to have reception.
 We advise that you let friends and family at home know that you will be out of phone contact during these sections of your itinerary.